 Brad is a former member of United Percussion having played snare drum in 2012.
-After periodically instructing United over the past few years, this will be Brad’s first season as full-time snare technician.
 He began his marching experience in 2005 with the Bayard Rustin High School marching band.
 As a senior, Brad auditioned and was selected to represent the state of Pennsylvania nationally in the 2009 U.S. Army All-American Marching Band Snareline.
 Brad continued on in college to perform from 2009 to 2011, two of these as section leader and center snare, with the Incomparable Golden Rams Marching Band of West Chester University.

 Brad was also a member of the Jersey Surf Drum and Bugle Corps in 2008 and 2009, Crossmen Drum and Bugle Corps in 2010, followed by the Blue Stars Drum and Bugle Corps in 2011 and 2012.
 Brad has had the good fortune to work with renowned marching percussion educators such as Tom Aungst and Neil Larrivee.
 After aging-out of DCI, Brad served in the role of snare technician for the Jersey Surf Drum and Bugle Corps in 2013.
 During the summers of 2014 and 2015, Brad served as percussionist/stage manager of the internationally award-winning “Cocoa Rhythm Factory” at Hersheypark.
 Brad recently received a dual Bachelor of Arts Degree from West Chester University in Music Education and Percussion Performance.